briancoppola/react-interview-q1/solution/README.md

 ## Description

-This is a simple list app with a form designed to add name/location combinations to the list, and it utilizes a combination of React, JavaScript, CSS, and HTML It is also designed to utilize the APIs provided to validate the name input field and pull a list of locations that populate the Location dropdown.
+This is a simple list app with a form designed to add name/location combinations to the list, and it utilizes a combination of React, JavaScript, CSS, and HTML.
+It is also designed to utilize the APIs provided to validate the name input field and pull a list of locations that populate the Location dropdown.

 ## Features